 As each year passes, thousands of new hybrids enter the cannabis industry.
 This is why it’s imperative that you understand the differences between indicas and sativas.

 Although hybrids are more difficult to categorize by sight and smell – lab tests will get to the bottom of the matter.
 This is why it’s essential that all cannabis flowers should be lab tested.
 By seeing the overall terpene concentrations, you’ll be able to know the potential effects that a strain contains.

 Remember, any strain that contains over 0.05% myrcene will lead to typical indica-like effects.
 Strains that are dominant in limonene and pinene are likely to exhibit sativa-like effects.

 It should also be noted that hybrids can even offer a 50/50 split of indica and sativa effects.
 If you find yourself keen to feel uplifted at first and relaxed during the “come down,” then true hybrids may be right for you.

 Should You Trust Cannabis Labels?

-Why is it Essential to Understand the Differences Between Indica and Sativa Strains?
+Why is it Essential to Understand the Differences of Indica vs. Sativa Strains?